Nukutere College: Future

 In October 2019, the foundation stone for the rebuilding of the school after the 2013 fire and on the resolution of the land problems, was laid in the presence the Prime Minister of the Cook Islands, Henry Puna and the Bishop of the Rarotonga, Bishop Paul Donohue SM.
 Puna said that the Cook Islands government supported the school all the way through and were aware of the land issues.
 “It became clear to us, one really positive way we can help out and that was to ensure you never encounter land issues anymore, so you can plan with certainty going into the future."
 Delaney Yaqona, the principal of the college, said, "this is a new beginning for Nukutere this is the start of the rebuild; thank you to the landowners for the peaceful negotiations, the Catholic community, all the teachers, students and the parents".
 He said that the college was looking forward to introducing a year 12 class.
 This would mean that the students could gain university entrance qualifications while remaining at Nukutere.
 "Earth rocks" selected from the Arai-Te-Tonga marae were laid into the foundation by Deputy Prime Minister Mark Brown, Munukoa Purea, Chairman of the school board, Bishop Donaghue, Mike Savage, and Sister Elizabeth.
-Bishop Donoghue also placed a jar holding a statue of St Joseph and a list of names of every student of the college present at the occasion into the foundation trench.
+Bishop Donoghue also placed a jar holding a statue of Saint Joseph and a list of names of every student of the college present at the occasion into the foundation trench.
 In his closing address he noted: 'St Joseph is our spokesperson with God, he is our protector, he is the patron of workmen.'